• Skip to primary navigation

 Aji Mirin and rice vinegar sit on our kitchen shelves, often mistaken for twins.
 Yet, they couldn't be more different.

-Aji Mirin boasts a sweet, syrupy vibe, perfect for glazes.
+Aji Mirin has a sweet, syrupy vibe, perfect for glazes.
 Rice vinegar, zesty and mild, nails salad dressings.
-We’ve all been there, mixing them up, only to find our dishes taking unexpected turns.

 What is Aji Mirin?